srinidhim3/ML_practice/Notes.md

 Reinforcement Learning:
     Reinforcement Learning is a powerful branch of Machine Learning.
 It is used to solve interacting problems where the data observed up to time t is considered to decide which action to take at time t + 1.
 It is also used for Artificial Intelligence when training machines to perform tasks such as walking.
 Desired outcomes provide the AI with reward, undesired with punishment.
 Machines learn through trial and error.

     In this part, you will understand and learn how to implement the following Reinforcement Learning models:
         1. Upper Confidence Bound (UCB)
             Initial round we will start with default confidence level. as the go through more rounds this level is adjusted based on reward. confidence bound is also adjusted based on reward. we start the next round with highest confidence bound. when the bound decrease to a minimum level then we will select that option.
-        2. Thompson Sampling
+        2. Thompson Sampling : probablistic models
+            we are not trying to guess the distributions behind the machines/data set. every round there will be a feedback using which something new learnt. meaning the distribution is adjusted.

     The Multi-Armed Bandit Problem : used to train robot dogs to walk using reinforcement learning. finding the best outcome out of many options available.
         1. We have d arms. for example, arms are ads that we display to users each time they connect to a web page.